 - Brown / Chocolate , White / Cream

 - Sweet, Loving, Playful, Smart

 - Coat length

 - Vaccinations up to date, spayed / neutered, special needs. hearing impaired.

 - Good in a home with

-GDU does ask a minimum adoption donation of 300.00.
-This is a minimum donation and does not cover all expenses as we are funded solely by the angels and volunteers willing to donate time and finances.
-This minimum donation includes DAPP, rabies if age appropriate, heartworm test and preventative, if age appropriate and flea and tick treatment, as well as neutering or spaying if the animal is medically sound to undergo surgery.
-The foster family may send along a small transitional bag of the food they have been on, and if they have grown particularly attached to a special toy, blanket, etc., they may send this as well.
-This minimum donation does not even begin to cover the actual expenses each animal has while in rescue, but does go directly towards vet care for our rescue animals.
+GDU does ask a minimum adoption fee of $300.00.
+This does not even come close to covering all expenses created by animals while in rescue.
+We are funded solely by the angels and volunteers willing to donate time and finances.
+This minimum fee includes DAPP, rabies if age appropriate,, heartworm test and preventative, if age appropriate, and flea and tick treatment, as well as neutering or spaying if the animal is medically sound to undergo surgery.
+In an attempt to avoid tummy upset from a sudden change of food, the foster family may include a small, transitional bag of the food the dog/puppy has been eating.
+And if the dog/puppy has grown attached to a special item (like a toy or blanket), they may send that along, as well.